TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 Although zip bombs have targeted antivirus (AV) systems in the past, most [modern AV programs can detect zip bombs](https://www.microsoft.com/en-us/windows/learning-center/what-is-a-zip-bomb) by recognising patterns and signatures.
 This brings us to our last suggestion:

 {% alert "success" %}
 6. Upgrade your (antivirus) software.
-Daily updates to malware signatures ensure that your antivirus program stays equipped to detect and thwart emerging threats.
+Daily updates to malware signatures ensure your antivirus program stays equipped to detect and thwart emerging threats.
 {% endalert %}

 <!-- TODO: hackers will keep finding loopholes and ways to bypass antivirus, so it's important to stay up-to-date? -->